How to Make the Most of Your Social Security Statement

 How do I register online?

-You can then create an account by entering in the information that is requested.
+You can then create an account by entering the information that is requested.
 Now comes the fun part!
 You will be required to answer a few security questions based on your credit file history.
-I can’t tell you how many clients and seminar attendees that I have spoken with who have been locked out of their accounts because they are unable to answer their own security questions.
-For some reason, Social Security enjoys asking questions that don’t pertain to you so don’t be afraid to select the answer, “This does not apply to me”.
+I can’t tell you how many clients and seminar attendees I have spoken with who have been locked out of their accounts because they are unable to answer their own security questions.
+For some reason, Social Security enjoys asking questions that don’t pertain to you, so don’t be afraid to select the answer, “This does not apply to me”.
 Once you have made your way through this fortress, you will be able to view your most recent Social Security benefit statement.

 How are the benefit estimates calculated?

 The benefit listed at full retirement age (FRA) is calculated based on your top 35 years of earnings.
-If you have not paid into social security for 35 years, then zeros will be used in the benefit calculation for those years in which you didn’t pay into the system.
+If you have not paid into Social Security for 35 years, then zeros will be used in the benefit calculation for those years you didn’t pay into the system.
 The good news is that these benefit estimates are recalculated each year based on your most recent earnings.
-If you are making more now than you did in the lowest of your 35 years of earnings (adjusted for inflation), then your benefit will likely increase because the lower earnings amount will be replaced with the higher amount you are making now.
-In the same light, if you didn’t have a full 35 years of earnings, then each additional year you earn will replace one of the zeros being used in the calculation.
+If you are making more now than you did in the lowest of your 35 years of earnings (adjusted for inflation), your benefit will likely increase because the lower earnings amount will be replaced with the higher amount you are making now.
+In the same light, if you didn’t have a full 35 years of earnings, then each additional year you earn will replace one of the zeros used in the calculation.

-The age 62 benefit estimate is calculated based on the benefit reduction which is received when filing prior to full retirement age.
-For every month you file for benefits early, you receive approx. a 0.5% reduction of your full retirement age benefit.
+The age 62 benefit estimate reflects the reduction you receive when claiming Social Security before full retirement age.
+For each month you file early, your monthly benefit is reduced by approximately 0.5 percent of your full retirement age benefit.

 What assumptions are being made to calculate the benefit estimates?